 Colorado Eviction Notices by Type

-Download a free eviction notice customized for Colorado state law below in MS Word (.docx) or Adobe PDF format.
+Use this form below for evicting tenants.
+It is customized for Colorado law, and you’ll find it in MS Word (.docx) or Adobe PDF format.

-21-Day Lease Termination: Use this notice to let a tenant know that you’re ending a month-to-month lease and that they must prepare to leave your property.
-In Colorado, landlords must give tenants 21 days’ notice to move out if they’re on a month-to-month lease.
+21-Day Lease Termination: Use this notice to let a tenant know that you’re ending a month-to-month rental agreement and that they must prepare to leave your rental property.
+In Colorado, landlords and property managers must give tenants a 21-day notice period to move out if they’re on a month-to-month lease.

-3-Day Notice to Quit for Non-Compliance: Use this notice to begin evicting a tenant if they’ve broken the terms of your lease.
-In Colorado, landlords must give tenants three days’ notice before the eviction process can proceed in court.
-In that time, tenants may have the option to fix (or “cure”) the problem.
+3-Day Notice to Quit for Non-Compliance (Substantial Violation): Use this notice to begin evicting a tenant if they’ve committed a substantial violation such as illegal activity.
+In Colorado, landlords and property managers must give tenants a 3-day notice period before the eviction process can begin in court.
+During that time, tenants may have the option to fix (or “cure”) the problem.

 Eviction Laws & Requirements

-- Lease Termination (Month-to-Month): The number of days a tenant is given to move out differs depending on the length of the tenancy (§ 13-40-107)
+Lease Termination (Month-to-Month): The number of days a tenant is given to move out differs depending on the length of the tenancy (C.R.S. § 13-40-107)

 What is the Eviction Process in Colorado?

-Prior to starting the eviction process in Colorado, make sure you’ve read and understand the clauses under Colorado’s Revised Statutes, Chapter 40, Forcible Entry and Detainer.
-If the law isn’t clear to you, consult a lawyer to ensure all eviction actions you take comply with the laws of Colorado.
+If the law isn’t clear to you, consult a lawyer to ensure all eviction actions you take comply with Colorado law.

-You must provide your tenant(s) with the proper notice in order to terminate their right to stay in the rental unit.
+You must provide your tenant(s) with the proper notice to terminate their right to stay in the rental unit.

 Here are the seven steps for the official eviction process in Colorado:

-The landlord must give the tenant the appropriate eviction notice depending on the circumstances.
+The landlord must give the tenant the appropriate notice via first-class mail, personal service (on the tenant or tenant’s family member over 16 years of age), or messenger, depending on the circumstances.

-Step 2: Wait for the tenant to act
+Step 2 – Wait for Tenant to Respond

 Once the court receives the complaint and summons, a date for the hearing will be set.

-The landlord must then file legal forms on the tenant using a civil process server 7 days before the court date.
-The process server will provide an affidavit of service for the landlord to file with the court.
+The landlord must then formally serve the legal forms to the tenant at least 7 days before the court date.
+The best method to notify the tenant is to use a process server who will provide an affidavit of service for the landlord to file with the court.

-The tenant (Defendant) may file an Answer to the Complaint.
+The tenant (Defendant) may file an Answer to the Complaint and request a jury trial.
 The court will then decide if,

 - the landlord or the tenant is favored at the hearing

-- there are any damages to the property
+- there are any damages to the rental property

 - who is entitled to the possession of the property?

-If the tenant doesn’t appeal within 48 hours after the judgment, the landlord then files a Writ of Restitution to the County Court.
+If the landlord wins and the tenant doesn’t appeal or move out within 48 hours after the judgment, the landlord then files a Default Judgement (JDF 103) to the court.

-If the court grants the Writ of Possession, the sheriff will help the landlord remove the tenant from the premises within 30 days.
+If the court grants the Writ of Restitution, the sheriff’s department or appropriate law enforcement officer for your county will help you remove the tenant from the premises.

 Related Court Forms

-- Complaint (JDF-99) – If the tenant fails to respond to the Notice to Quit or Form JDF 101 within the timeframe stated, the landlord can file a complaint with the County Court to officially begin the eviction process.
+- Complaint in Forcible Entry and Detainer (JDF-99) – If the tenant fails to respond to the Notice to Quit or Demand for Compliance (JDF 101) within the timeframe stated, the landlord can file a complaint with the court to officially begin the eviction process.

-- Summons (CRCCP 1A) – This form is filed in conjunction with the Complaint.
-It lets the tenant know the date of the official hearing in court, and provides instructions for them to either deny or comply with the claims made in the Complaint.
+- Court Summons: Eviction / Forcible Entry and Detainer (CRCCP Form 1A) – This form is filed in conjunction with the Complaint.
+It lets the tenant know the date of the official hearing in court and provides instructions for them to either deny or comply with the claims made in the Complaint.

-- Affidavit of Service – This form proves that all necessary documents have been issued to the tenant.
-It should be filed with the clerk on the day of the court date or earlier.
+- Affidavit of Service (JDF 98) – This form proves that all necessary documents have been served to the tenant.
+It should be filed with the clerk on the court date or earlier.

-- Writ of Restitution – Used if the tenant fails to vacate the premises within 48 hours of the judgment.
+- Writ of Restitution (JDF 103) – Filed by the landlord to have the local sheriff forcibly remove a tenant if the tenant fails to vacate the premises per the judgment.

 - Answer Form – The tenant can use this form as an opportunity to deny the charges that the landlord has made against them before the first hearing.
-If the Answer Form is filed after the initial hearing, a follow-up hearing may take place.
+If the Answer Form is filed after the initial hearing, a follow-up hearing may occur.

 Eviction Information for Colorado Landlords and Tenants